jove-decompiler/jove/README.md

 The drawback, at the moment, is that it has considerable time and space requirements.

 ### But isn't `llvm-cbe` not perfect?
 We only demand `llvm-cbe` to handle a tiny subset of the LLVM language.
-All of that subset is produced by `jove llvm` which translates the TCG (QEMU intermediate code) into LLVM instructions.
+All of that subset is produced by `jove llvm`, which translates the straightforward TCG (QEMU intermediate code) into LLVM instructions.
 Whenever we encounter something with non-trivial semantics, the C code does *not* involve `llvm-cbe`.
-It [comes directly from](https://github.com/aleden/carbon-copy) QEMU- and, luckily, QEMU's code-base is written in C.
+[It comes directly from](https://github.com/aleden/carbon-copy) QEMU.
+Luckily, QEMU's code-base is written in C.

 [^1]: In theory, VSA would do no better.
 [^2]: `armhf` is an exception, but we don't currently support this architecture.